 In 1995 SIDE was formed through the amalgamation of the Distance Education Centre ( Leederville ) and the five Schools of the Air.
 The intent was to provide a more dynamic and responsive system for the delivery of schooling to remote and isolated students.
-The formation of SIDE in the late 1990s coincided with the development of the internet and with it greater opportunities to improve how students learn in distance education.
+The formation of SIDE in the mid 1990s coincided with the development of the internet and with it greater opportunities to improve how students learn in distance education.
 SIDE focused on a form of audiographic communication known as the Electronic Classroom (Telematics).
 Best described as an extension of audio teleconferencing using conventional telephone lines and computers to connect the teacher and the students.
 SIDE teacher and groups of students (at up to 5 centres at a time) saw, and manipulated, instantaneously the same graphic representations of their computer screens, and at the same time interacting verbally on the conference style, open telephone line.

 At the same time the school was restructed into separate Middle and Post-Compulsory Schools.
 These schools operated in tandem from 2001-2005 when they were reamalgamated to form the current SIDE Secondary School.